PseudoInsider/autoRecognition/README.md

 - The accuracy, completeness, or reliability of data and outputs
 - Misuse of the app for unintended or unlawful purposes

-If any test data, examples, or other content in this project impinge on your rights, please contact us, and we will promptly remove or replace the material.
+If any test data, examples, or other content in this project impinge on your rights, please contact us, and we will promptly remove or replace the material.s